 Organised racing was introduced as early as the 16th century but there were developments when a hotel owner started flat racing.
 After this race, Lynn decided to introduce hurdles meeting where small obstacles were being used.
 The first ever competitive race was won by a horse called Duke which was being ridden by Potts in 1837.
 The next race was won by Sir William.

 Steeplechase racing was introduced in this town at around 1839 though some form of armature racing had already been introduced.
 This year 1839 witnessed the first running of the Grand National.

 This steeplechase is considered as one of the toughest for horses to complete since it has 16 fences including canal turn and the chair both terrifying jumps.
+For many it's an opportunity to bet for real cash and enjoy the excitement of a brilliant spectacle.
 Water jumps are covered by spruce, contrary to other racecourses found in Britain.

 The racecourse also plays host to other four races which include Topham Chase, Fox Hunters Chase, Becher Chase, and Handicap Chase.
 Apart from the national race course, it is also fitted with a smaller course which contains fences and hurdles made of traditional material.
 There is no water jump on the Mildmay course.
 The National race which is participated on the main course covers around 7 kilometers making it the most difficult race in the world.

 Forty horses compete in the race but often less than ten manage to finish due to the stiff task.
+It's so much easier to play https://www.casinositesreview.io/casino-games/.
 1928 only two horses finished the race.
 Red Rum is the only horse to have won the race three times and finished second twice.
 There are various races that have been hosted in Aintree.

 The first winner of the Grand National was a horse called Manifesto which participated in the race eight times and winning twice in the years 1897 and 1899.